 Cultivated from tree bark, cork flooring is one of the most sustainable flooring options around.
 Soft and comfortable underfoot, it also has great insulation and acoustic properties.
 That said, its softness makes it more susceptible to denting and scratches.
 It’s also susceptible to moisture and humidity, which can cause warping or curling in certain climates.

 If you’ve ever had bamboo in your yard, you’ll know that it can grow to maturity in as little as three to five years—and that it’s basically impossible to get rid of.
-And while those qualities make it gardener’s nightmare, they also make it an extremely eco-friendly building material.
+And while those qualities make it gardener’s nightmare, they also make it a relatively eco-friendly building material.

 Hardwood Flooring Cut Patterns